 It’s been a year of ups and downs – one where self-help books and gin seemed like the only answer.
 A year where insurmountable obstacles appeared from nowhere and navigating them became a way of life.
 Mum died unexpectedly in February, closely followed by my mother-in-law in law, and four weeks ago, I came within a whisker of losing Dad.
 Other people I know have been through worse during these uncertain and challenging months, and in many ways, it’s brought out the best in people.
 I’ve witnessed frequent and humbling acts of kindness.

 Concentration is vital for writers and never easy when emotions are high, so I took a few weeks out of my busy schedule to ease the pressure.
 My carefully constructed diary is now full of red lines, and I’m a month behind on all my goals.
-Attending to my poor excuse of a mailing list and other planned projects have fallen by the wayside.
+Attending to my poor excuse of a mailing list and other planned projects has fallen by the wayside.
 But life goes on, and it’s time to consolidate and move forwards.
 Assuming there are no further curveballs, here’s the plan for the rest of the year.

 I’ve recently released the first three books in the Lawrence Harpham series as an Amazon Kindle ebook boxset for anyone who likes to binge read their mysteries!
 I will also re-release an updated version of Vote for Murder with a professional cover and not the hideous version I designed in my early years as a writer.
 This will be ready by autumn.